arborchurch/arbor-web/site/content/messages/vision-sunday/vision-sunday-2025.md

 youtube_id: 6KpUVHCl5Q4
 ---

 Just as Abraham embarked on a journey of faith, Arbor Church is also on a path of following God.
-Join Ryan and the team as they reflect on the past year, explore where we are now, and share the vision for the year ahead and beyond.
+Join Ryan and the team as they reflect on the past year, explore where we are now, and share the vision for the year ahead.